csc-training/csc-env-eff/part-1/prerequisites/credentials.md

 1. Login to [MyCSC](https://my.csc.fi)
 2. Click _Projects_ and select a project
 3. In the bottom right corner you see the _Services_ section.
 Click the _Add services_ button there.
-4. Select Puhti, (Mahti) and Allas, approve the terms of use and click _Add selected services_
+4. Select Roihu and Allas, approve the terms of use and click _Add selected services_

 ## More information